blockvigil/ethvigil-docs/docs/cli_gettingstarted.md

 ./ev-cli importsettings path/to/settings.json
 ```

 And that's it!
 Your CLI tool is now ready for further use.
+The GIF below demonstrates these instructions in action.

 ![](assets/cli/ev_cli_importsettings.gif)